Central Valley Health Policy Institute

 Since 2005, the Health Policy Leadership Program (HPLP) at Fresno State’s Central Valley Health Policy Institute has offered professional growth and development opportunities to emerging local and regional leaders as they explore key issues in health policy.

 Please click here to view more information about the Health Policy Leadership Program with CVHPI.
-Please note that applications for the 2022-2023 cycle have closed.

 Program provides undergraduates and recent college graduates with Practical Experience, Exposure, Mentoring, Professional Development, and Networking.